Want to take your plank exercise to the next level and work your upper body at the same time? Then must try plank push-ups.

-- The Primary muscles worked are: the Pectoralis, back and Core including erector spinae, rectus abdominis (abs), and transverse abdominis.
+- The Primary muscles worked are the Pectoralis, back, and Core including erector spinae, rectus abdominis (abs), and transverse abdominis.

-- In addition, the position uses the trapezius (traps), rhomboids, shoulder muscles, of the upper body, as well as the glutes, quadriceps, and calf of the lower body.
+- In addition, the position uses the trapezius (traps), rhomboids, and shoulder muscles, of the upper body, as well as the glutes, quadriceps, and calf of the lower body.

 - Warm up with a full-body loosening exercise, such as jogging or jumping rope, before your workout.

 - Set your hands slightly wider than shoulder-width apart for a more stable foundation.

 - Keep your body in a straight line from head to toe.